Working in Finance: A Closer Look at 5 Financial Career Salaries

 Before you know it, you could be on your way to a coveted career with the opportunities, salary and perks you’ve always wanted.
-But remember: You’ve got to start somewhere.

-Note: BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
-Employment conditions in your area may vary.
+1Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries and employment conditions in your area may vary.

 2Burning-Glass.com (analysis of 1,673,893 finance job postings, July 1, 2016 - June 30, 2017).